materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Ask a collaborator to create and share a third version

 - Go to "My records" and click the record’s title.
-- Click "Collaborate" and "Get a link" to generate a URL that you will copy and send to another user of the archive.
-Equipped with this URL, he is granted the rights to edit the second version, create a third version, and share it with the other authenticated users.
+- Click "Collaborate" and "Get a link" to generate a URL that you send to another user of the repository.
+Equipped with this URL, this collaborator is allowed to update your entry (e.g., create new versions).

 ### [Optional] Search for a shared record using the archive’s built-in search engine